ImagicTheCat/Luaoop/README.md

 ## Inheritance

-Single and multiple inheritance is possible, variables and methods will be overridden by each new definition of the child class methods.
+Single and multiple inheritances are possibles, "static" variables and methods (all properties) will be overridden by each new definition of the child class.
 In case of multiple inheritance with methods/members with the same name, one will be taken arbitrarily.
 You can solve this issue by accessing directly to a specific parent method/member using the super access.

+Inheritance resolving is dynamic, it means you can modify any class and the changes will be applied to already instantiated objects.

 ```lua
 A = class("A")